orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 Lastly, RPL inflation could be treated the same way:

-- Scale down from 5% to 0%, based off market share from 0% to 16% as described previously.
+- Scale down from 5% to 0%, based off market share from 0% to Soft Limit (say 16%) in a similar manner described previously.
-- Once Rocket Pool market share reaches 16%, the oDAO and pDAO treasury could be paid with a very small percentage of ETH revenue from the Commission Pot.
+- Once Rocket Pool market share reaches its Soft Limit (say 16%), the oDAO and pDAO treasury could be paid with a very small percentage of ETH revenue from the Commission Pot.

 <br/>